sahildshah1/minimal-mistakes/_posts/2018-08-08-GeneSurrounder.md

 ---
-published: true
+layout: post
-title: GeneSurrounder: Network-based identification of disease genes
+title: "GeneSurrounder: Network-based identification of disease genes"
-categories: []
 ---

 New technologies have made it possible to probe complex diseases and identify